The impact of housing problems on mental health

 Delivering our housing, debt and welfare advice face to face through advice centres, outreach or by telephone.

-Specialist advice service, with support
+Specialist advice service and support

 Offering housing, debt and welfare advice on a one-off or casework basis – including early intervention, multi-agency working and embedded staff.